 Next, you can define who you want to see your ads, and how much money you want to spend.
 All the same targeting options are available for Instagram ads as for Facebook ads.

 If you have any Custom Audiences already created, you can select them for targeting with your Instagram ad at this point.

 After you've uploaded your visuals, scroll down further and you'll see an option on the left to add text to your ad.
-One Instagram, this will show up in the form of a caption.

 Once everything looks good, click "Place Order".
 Otherwise, go back and make changes.